 - By Gordon Lubold

 Gordon Lubold is a national security reporter for Foreign Policy.
 He is also the author of FP's Situation Report, an e-mailed newsletter that is blasted out to more than 70,000 national security and foreign affairs subscribers each morning that includes the top nat-sec news, breaking news, tidbits, nuggets and what he likes to call "candy."
 Before arriving at FP, he was a senior advisor at the United States Institute of Peace in Washington, where he wrote on national security and foreign policy.
 Prior to his arrival at USIP, he was a defense reporter for Politico, where he launched the popular Morning Defense early morning blog and tip-sheet.
 Prior to that, he was the Pentagon and national security correspondent for the Christian Science Monitor, and before that he was the Pentagon correspondent for the Army Times chain of newspapers.
 He has covered conflict in Iraq, Afghanistan, Pakistan and other countries in South Asia, and has reported on military matters in sub-Saharan Africa, East Asia and Latin America as well as at American military bases across the country.
 He has spoken frequently on the sometimes-contentious relationship between the military and the media as a guest on numerous panels.
 He also appears on radio and television, including on CNN, public radio's Diane Rehm and To the Point, and C-SPAN's Washington Journal.
-He lives in Alexandria with his wife and two children., Reid StandishReid Standish is an Assistant Digital Producer at Foreign Policy.
+He lives in Alexandria with his wife and two children., Reid StandishReid Standish is an assistant digital producer at Foreign Policy.
+A native of British Columbia, he holds a BA in international studies from Simon Fraser University and an MA from the University of Glasgow.
+He has lived in Kazakhstan, Kyrgyzstan, and Ukraine, where he reported on drug trafficking, environmental degradation, and the Eurasian Union.

 An American general who was shot Tuesday allegedly by a member of the Afghan military became the highest-ranking U.S. officer to be killed in a war zone since 1970.